firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-33/2016-05-06-if-x-is-a-real-number.md

 I float, arms waving in the space you left.
 I fill my mind with Mira’s hair, Tas’s laughter, your smile, until I’m a solid tug of longing.

 The line of zeroes glare up at me from my console, still too long to display.

-#### About the Author

-Sofie Bird writes speculative fiction in Melbourne, Australia, and pays the bills as a technical writer, where no one looks at her askance for wanting to know everything.
-She also programs, weaves, sculpts glass, and maintains a website at [sofiebird.net](http://sofiebird.net).
-Sofie is a graduate of the Odyssey Writing Workshop, has published poetry in the Australian periodical Blue Dog, and her fiction has appeared in Orson Scott Card’s Intergalactic Medicine Show, and the anthology *Temporally Out Of Order*, by Zombies Need Brains.
-You can follow her on Twitter [@sofie\_bird](https://twitter.com/@sofie_bird).